lazypdo/migrator/README.md

 # Migrator is a simple database migration tool for PHP
-The goal of this project is to create a simple yet modular database migration tool which would be easy to integrate with your project or to use as a standalone tool.
+The goal of this project is to create a simple yet modular database migration tool which would be easy to integrate with your project or to use standalone.

 ## Installation
 Use composer: `composer require lazypdo/migrator`